-1. First and middle name can be added or changed.
+1. First and middle names can be added or changed.

 2. Surname can be added but not changed.

-3. Surname must match the father’s surname or a combo of mother and father’s surname.
+3. Surname must match the father’s surname or a combo of the mother’s and father’s surname.

 4. If no father is listed then the surname must match the mother’s maiden name.

 The affidavit will need to be submitted with two forms of documentation (link to proofs list), but minor spelling errors or typos do not require documentation.
 Any other amendments require a court order.

 Amendments that require a court order must have a certified copy of the order submitted.

 Change or Add a Parent

 To Correct a Parent’s Name:

 If the change is a minor spelling error or typo, an affidavit may be used.
 All other changes require a court order.

 An affidavit may be used.
 Provide a certified copy of the Court Order and a certified copy of the Parent’s Corrected Birth Certificate.

 An affidavit may be used.
 Provide a certified copy of the Court Order and the original Naturalization Certificate.